Morgan Frost Game Preview: Flyers vs. Sabres

 Rep your team with officially licensed NHL gear!
 Head to Fanatics to find jerseys, shirts, and much more.

-- In 16 of 81 games last season, he scored a goal -- and three of those games included multiple goals.
+- Frost has yet to record a point this year through four games.

-- In 19 of 81 games last season, Frost had an assist -- and five of those games included multiple assists.
+- Frost has yet to post an assist through four games this year.

-- He has an implied probability of 43.5% to exceed his point total based on the odds.
+- Frost has an implied probability of 42.6% to exceed his point total based on the odds.

 Sign up for Underdog fantasy today.